6 Hard Questions About the Impact of AI on Your Workforce

 There are of course more factors to consider: the level of autonomy the agents possess, whether you’re using ready-made apps or solutions customized for your exact needs, or technical details about running the system.
 These angles are covered in our previous articles in the series, or will be in the upcoming posts.
 Here, let’s focus on the practical uses.

 (Note to readers: While most of our actual projects are confidential, the metrics presented above are illustrative examples showcasing AI's potential in businesses.
-For real-world case studies, visit here.)
+Check real-world success stories.)

 We’re seeing a pretty big step forward from previous automation solutions.
 Unlike predecessors, agents can make decisions and adapt to new situations dynamically.